Ken Eto: Turned informant

 Eto agreed to only work with FBI agent Elaine Smith and turn informant for the FBI.
 After his trial, he entered the Witness Protection Program.
-On July 14, 1983, about five months after the unsuccessful hit, the bodies of Eto's would-be killers were found in the trunk of a car in suburban Naperville, Illinois; the men had been strangled.
+On July 14, 1983, about five months after the unsuccessful hit, the bodies of Eto's would-be assassins were found in the trunk of a car in suburban Naperville, Illinois; the men had been strangled.
 The FBI stated after the failed murder attempt, they went to Campise and Gattuso and offered to place them in Witness Protection if they testified as to who ordered the killing, but both stated that they were in no danger.
 Eto testified in court against his former mob partners and helped put away fifteen Outfit mobsters and their associates, including corrupt police officers.

 Ken Eto died in Georgia in 2004, aged 84, living under the name Joe Tanaka.
 He left behind six children.
 His death was reported over 2 years later.

 A documentary about him was made by Ken'ichi Oguri.